 BATS- All bats must either be wood or be Little League sanctioned bats displaying the USA Baseball logo.

-USE OF UNAUTHORIEZED BATS - If an unauthorized bat is used in a game, any resulting play shall stand.
+USE OF UNAUTHORIEZED BATS - If a batter steps into the batter's box and take a pitch with an unauthorized batthe batter is out.
 The bat will be removed from the game.
-If subsequent to an unauthorized bat being removed from the game, any player from the same team enters the batter’s box and addresses a pitch with the same or another unauthorized bat the player will be called out.
-If subsequent to such removal of an unauthorized bat, a player from the same team uses the same or another unauthorized bat and puts the ball in play, the play will be nullified, the player called out, and any runners returned to their original positions – unless such use of an unauthorized bat is not identified until after the next batter has taken a pitch.
+If uses an unauthorized bat and puts the ball in play, the play will be nullified, the player called out, and any runners returned to their original positions – unless such use of an unauthorized bat is not identified until after the next batter has taken a pitch.
 In that case, the play will stand, the offending team will be assessed an out.

 BALK - A balk is NOT called in AA.